gst4158/randomized_text/README.md

 How does it work?

-* Wrap letters in any container you want with the 'letters' class.

-* This will hook into jQuery and clone that element.
+* Hooking int othe 'letters' selector we use jQuery to go through each iteration and randomize the letter/text.

+* Our element is then cloned, removes the 'trueletter' class, adds the 'randomletter' class, and sets the clonned element to display: block.
+We set this cloned element as a variable so we can do stuff to it.

-* jQuery takes the cloned element and starts randomizing it by a random interval (min of 100 and max of 200 in this demo).
+* Needing a time limit to randomize the text, a random interval is created with a max number of 200, and a minimum of 100.

+* Using a setInterval loop the 'randomletter' element has its text value randomly changed into letters, numbers, and symbols.

-* Once the counter reaches higher than the interval, the randonized letter is hidden, and our true letter is revealed.
+* Once the counter is greater or equal to the interval, the loop stops.
+The randomization is killed and hidden from view; and the 'trueletter' element has it's display set back to block.